 Use the internet to transmit your voting instructions at any time up to 11:59 p.m.
-Eastern time on December 13, 2023.
+Eastern Time on December 16, 2024.
 Follow the instructions on your Notice of Internet Availability of Proxy Materials or proxy card (if one was provided).

-Stockholders will be entitled to one vote at the annual meeting for each outstanding share of common stock, par value \$0.0001 per share ("common stock"), they hold of record as of the record date.
-As of October 18, 2023, the record date, there were 63,749,655 shares of common stock outstanding.
+Stockholders will be entitled to one vote at the annual meeting for each outstanding share of the Company's common stock, par value \$0.0001 per share ("common stock"), they hold of record as of the record date.
+As of October 18, 2024, the record date, there were 63,248,125 shares of common stock outstanding.